suolapeikko/suolapeikko.github.io/md/cli.md

 `codesign -dv --verbose=4 /Applications/MyApp.app/`

-How to create SSH keys and add them to autherized hosts list on the server
+How to create SSH keys and add them to authorized hosts list on the server
 --------------------------------------------------------------------------------

 Create SSH keys with custom name and passphrase